mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 * A list of *domain values*: a space-separated list of quoted values, where every value is a string of characters that does not contain quotes (``"``).

 The number of domain values should be equal to the domain cardinality.
-If the domain cardinality is 0, then the parameter will be ignored.
-It will not be visible in the tool and the corresponding state values in the states section are ignored.

 States section
 ^^^^^^^^^^^^^^

-The states section defines the number of states and the value of every parameter in every state.
+The states section defines labels for states.
+If the states have no label, this section can be left empty.

-At least one state should be specified.
-The first state specified is taken to be the *initial state* of the LTS.
-Every state is specified on a separate line of the following form:
+The parameter list for every state is specified on a separate line of the following form:

 .. productionlist::